totten/rpow/README.md

 Add sticky reconnect feature -- for (eg) 2 minutes after a write, all subsequent connections should continue going to the read-write master.

+debug toolbar is wonky, and it's hard to tell if it's ux or underlying behavior. change ux to be a full-width bar at the bottom which displays all available info. (instead of requiring extra clicks to drilldown)

+optimistic-locking doesn't work -- it always reads the timestamp from rodb before reconnecting to rwdb. any use-case that does optimistic-locking needs a hint to force the reconnect beforehand.

+packaging as a separate project makes it feel a bit sketchy to drop hints into civicrm-core.  consider ways to deal with this (e.g.  package as part of core s.t.  the hint notation is built-in; e.g.  figure out a way to make the hint-notation abstract...  like with a listner/dispatcher pattern... but tricky b/c DB and some caches come online during bootstrap, before we've setup our regular dispatch subsystem)